pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Events
 ```

-This provides more operational context than a summary listing.
+This provides significantly more operational context than a summary listing.

 ---